Reihoku, Kumamoto: History

 The area of Reihoku was part of ancient Higo Province, and contained the stronghold of the Shiki clan, who dominated the area from the Kamakura period to the Sengoku period.
 During the Edo Period it was tenryō territory under direct control of the Tokugawa shogunate and administered from the office of the Nagasaki bugyō, and it remained the de facto center of the Amakusa region.
-After the Meiji restoration, the town of Tomioka, and villages of Sakasegawa, Shiki and Toro were established in Amakusa District, Kumamoto with the creation of the modern municipalities system on April 1, 1889.
-On January1, 1955, Tomioka merged with Sakasegawa and Shiki to form the town of Reihoku.
-The village of Toro was incorporated into Reihoku on September 30, 1956.
+After the Meiji restoration, the town of Tomioka, and villages of Sakasegawa, Shiki and Tororo were established in Amakusa District, Kumamoto with the creation of the modern municipalities system on April 1, 1889.
+On January 1, 1955, Tomioka merged with Sakasegawa and Shiki to form the town of Reihoku.
+The village of Tororo was incorporated into Reihoku on September 30, 1956.

 Government

 Reihoku has a mayor-council form of government with a directly elected mayor and a unicameral city council of ten members.
 Reihoku, together with the city of Amakusa contributes three members to the Kumamoto Prefectural Assembly.
 In terms of national politics, the town is part of the Kumamoto 4th district of the lower house of the Diet of Japan.